cmeiklejohn/shafty/README.md

 # shafty

 Prototype ClojureScript functional reactive programming library.
-Shafty is just an experiment and shouldn't be used in production.'
+Shafty is just an experiment and shouldn't be used in production.

 ## Usage (taken from the test suite)